 Like you, I don’t come across as insecure on the outside.
 I look like I’ve got it together.

-But when I was dating (even with Hemal) I would turn into a mess inside – especially when I thought the guy was hotter AND smarter than me.
+But when I was dating with the free phone chat line (even with Hemal) I would turn into a mess inside – especially when I thought the guy was hotter AND smarter than me.

 When this happens enough times, dating feels like a chore.
 Like a second job you always have to be on your A-game for.
 In fact, at times it can be really painful.